-This home safe from Amazon Basics is made from 14-gauge stainless steel and will keep internal temperatures low for 15 minutes, long enough for your grab important documents or media during a fire.
-It features an adjustable shelf inside to make good used of the 1.2 cubic feet of storage space.
-It has a digital keypad for secured entry and a backup key.
+This home safe from Amazon Basics is made from 14-gauge stainless steel and will keep internal temperatures low for 20 minutes, long enough for your grab important documents or media during a fire.
+It features an adjustable shelf inside to make good use of the storage space.

 Uses fingerprint technology

-The BARSKA safe can be unlocked using the built-in fingerprint scanner, which is able to store up to 30 fingerprint patterns.
-The safe comes with backup keys in case the fingerprint scanner's battery dies or stops working.
+The BARSKA safe can be unlocked using a built-in fingerprint scanner, which is able to store up to 30 fingerprint patterns.
+This means you don't have to worry about remembering passwords.
+It does come with backup keys in case the fingerprint scanner's battery dies or stops working.